Manacord/shaggy-docs/docs/ticket.md

 ?> This feature is currently in open beta so expect frequent changes and updates.<br>Check booth command types below.

 ## Settings
-?> This feature is currently in open beta so expect frequent changes and updates.<br>Check booth command types below.

 <!-- tabs:start -->

 <!-- tab:Slash Commands -->